josephmontes/VAA/README.md

     - 'in_pct' value represents the frequency his 4-Seam Fastball was located in that left inner third of the plate as a percentage
     - Note how the vertical pitch location, 'inches', is basically the same
+  - Judging by the imporved results in 2023, Justin Steele has found an effective location for his 4-Seam Fastball to play off the way he throws his Slider

 ## List of pitching seasons with a 8% 'Rate' or lower & wOBA < 0.350 on their 4-Seam Fastball